How to Use Learning Stations in a High School Classroom

-With revision stations, each one focuses on a different step in the process: they look at idea development at one, word choice at another, use of research at another, and so on.
+With revision stations, each one focuses on a different step in the process: students look at idea development at one station, word choice at another, use of research at another, and so on.
 If you want them to analyze a poem, they might look at structure at station one, use of figurative language at station two, diction at station three, etc.

 For stations that focus on skill building, each station will require the students to work on one skill at a time.
 These are especially effective because students are able to zero in on one task without getting overwhelmed.

-So, if you want them to work on descriptive writing, one station may have them working on writing imagery, another will ask them to experiment with metaphor, while the next has them play around with personification.
+So, if you want your students to work on descriptive writing, one station may have them working on writing imagery, another will ask them to experiment with metaphor, while the next has them play around with personification.

 For Poetry Analysis , you could have a station where students look at the sound elements of a poem, another that asks them to look for metaphors, and another where they look at imagery.
 You could also provide a station where students simply respond to the ideas in the poem without any analysis.